Sculpture Studio Practicum

 Who should apply?

-Artists from diverse backgrounds are encouraged to apply.
+Artists from diverse backgrounds are encouraged to apply, with a special invitation to individuals of Indigenous descent.

 You are eligible for Banff Centre housing (based on availability).
 You are responsible for your own room and board costs.
 Current rates for Banff Centre accommodation are $8.06 / day (shared) or $16.12 / day (single) and will be deducted from your living allowance.